vibbits/irefindex/README.txt

 See the documentation for PostgreSQL and the various tools (createdb, psql) for details of connecting to a specific cluster.
 Any connection options must be given in the configuration of this software using the PSQL_OPTIONS setting.
+For example, for a cluster listening on port 5433 the following could be used in the configuration file:

+  PSQL_OPTIONS="--psql-options -p 5433"

 If the use of a separate cluster is undesirable, PostgreSQL 9.1 or later could be used by employing various explicit "collate" declarations in certain column